-Matter Main points of discussion Management strategies Important management strategies, capital investments, etc. Formulation of policies, strategies, and plans, progress management related to goals, identification Sustainability of priority issues (materiality), support of the TCFD recommendations, etc. Revisions to the basic policy on corporate governance, consultations and advice from the Nomination and Compensation Committee related to the general meeting of shareholders, Corporate governance effectiveness evaluations of the Board of Directors as well as internal control systems, directors and officers liability insurance, etc. Quarterly and other settlements of accounts, budgets, financing plans, revisions to business Accounts and performance forecasts, dividends, reviews of cross-shareholdings, decisions about policies for financial affairs approving director remuneration, etc. Other Business execution of Group companies, etc.
+Matter Main points of discussion Management strategies Important management strategies, capital investments, etc. Sustainability Formulation of policies, strategies, and plans, progress management related to goals, identification of priority issues (materiality), support of the TCFD recommendations, etc. Corporate governance Revisions to the basic policy on corporate governance, consultations and advice from the Nomination and Compensation Committee related to the general meeting of shareholders, effectiveness evaluations of the Board of Directors as well as internal control systems, directors and officers liability insurance, etc. Accounts and financial affairs Quarterly and other settlements of accounts, budgets, financing plans, revisions to business performance forecasts, dividends, reviews of cross-shareholdings, decisions about policies for approving director remuneration, etc. Other Business execution of Group companies, etc.